jimmy-vo/RrcNews/README.md

 * List of articles is available on any page.
 * Create, read, update and delete posts:
   * Anyone (include guest users) is able to read posts.
-  * Admin user is able to modify their posts or by normal user's posts
+  * Admin user is able to modify their posts or by normal user's posts.
-  * Normal user is able to modify their posts but not other's posts
+  * Normal user is able to modify their posts but not other's posts.
 * Logged in user has access to edit page:
   * Image can be uploaded or removed from a post.
   * Title and content cannot be empty.
 * Create, read, hide/show and delete comments:
   * Anyone (include guest users) is able to read post's comments.
-  * Admin user is able to delete or hide/show comments or by normal user's posts.
+  * Admin user is able to delete or hide/show comments.
   * Normal user is able to delete their posts but not other's posts.
 * Logged in user is able to sort posts by title, content, data created, date updated ascending or descending.
 ```